enyrhine/bunny-kittens/README.md

-This is a team project for React course on Uni Helsinki.
+This is a project for React course on Uni Helsinki.

-App is made for posting pictures of cats.
+Bunnykittens is made for posting pictures of cats.
-Bunnykittens allows user comment and like photos.
+App allows user comment and like photos.

 Future features:
 user can sign in and post own photos, find other users and comment and like their cats.